ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

 Now hold on, `Result` should have two type variables and the example above clearly only has one.
 What's going on?

-A frequent pattern used in Rust libraries is to create an alias for `Result` that wraps a particular error type.
+A frequent pattern used in Rust libraries is to create a type alias for `Result` that wraps a particular error type.
 In the example above, `Result` is [aliased](https://doc.rust-lang.org/std/io/type.Result.html) as follows:

 ```{.rust .scrollx}
 pub type Result<T> = Result<T, Error>;